 How to manage seasonality of demand to increase forecasting accuracy

-- What is seasonality of demand?
+- What is seasonal demand?

-- How to forecast for seasonality of demand
+- How to forecast for seasonal demand

 Fact: not every product in your warehouse sells at the same pace throughout the year.
 Some will experience peaks and troughs in their sales due to the coming and going of seasons and months.